scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 };
 ```

-These function has a new flow:
+This function has a new flow:
 1. Erase any existing validation errors or general error messages.
 2. Validate the fields for new errors.
 3. If a validation error exists, we bow out at this point.